-Based solely on a review of the reports furnished to us, or written representations from reporting persons that all reportable transactions were reported, we believe that during the fiscal year ended December 31, 2019, our officers, directors and greater than 10% owners timely filed all reports they were required to file under Section 16(a), except that Kevin R. Bass, Richard D. Campbell, Steven B. Crockett, Curtis C. Griffith, Cynthia B. Keith, Mikella D. Newsom, Allison Navitskas, Noe G. Valles, Kyle R. Wargo and Cory T. Newsom filed Form 3/A's on May 15, 2019 to correct a Form 3 filed on May 9, 2019 with respect to a transaction occurring on May 8, 2019.
+Based solely on a review of the reports furnished to us, or written representations from reporting persons that all reportable transactions were reported, we believe that during the fiscal year ended December 31, 2020, our officers, directors and greater than 10% owners timely filed all reports they were required to file under Section 16(a), except that Steven B. Crockett, Curtis C. Griffith, Kelly L. Deterding, and Cory T. Newsom filed one Form 4 late with respect to a transaction occurring on December 31, 2019.
 In each case, the failure to timely file was inadvertent and has been corrected.